tunecino/yii2-schema-builder/README.md

         'class' => 'tunecino\builder\Module',
         // uncomment the following and add IP if not connecting from localhost.
         //'allowedIPs' => ['127.0.0.1', '::1'],
-    ];
+        //'yiiScript' => Yii::getAlias('@root'). '/yii', // adjust path to point to your ./yii script ];

 }